-Net cash provided by financing activities for the six months ended June 30, 2020 was approximately \$0.2 million and consisted of Payroll Protection Program loan proceeds of \$0.3 million, partially offset by payments on debt.
-Net cash provided by financing activities for the six months ended June 30, 2019 consisted of \$9.1 million net proceeds from our January 2019 public offering and \$20.3 million net proceeds from our May 2019 public offering.
-This increase was offset by a \$6.7 million payoff of the Interstate Battery convertible note.
+Net cash provided by financing activities for the nine months ended September 30, 2020 consisted of Payroll Protection Program loan proceeds of \$0.3 million, partially offset by payments on debt of \$0.2 million.
+Net cash provided by financing activities for the nine months ended September 30, 2019 consisted of \$9.1 million net proceeds from our January 2019 public offering and \$20.3 million net proceeds from our May 2019 public offering.
+This was offset by a \$6.7 million payoff of the Interstate Battery convertible note.

-As of June 30, 2020, we had total cash of \$4.8 million and working capital of \$6.1 million which includes a \$4.9 million insurance proceeds receivable.
+As of September 30, 2020, we had total cash of \$5.6 million and working capital of \$2.4 million.
 As of the date of this report, we believe that we will require additional capital in order to fund our current level of ongoing costs and our proposed business plan over the next 12 months as we move forward with our capital light licensing strategy.
-We intend to acquire the necessary capital though the recovery of insurance proceeds on our fire related claims and the possible sale of certain equipment and assets at TRIC.
+We intend to acquire the necessary capital though the recovery of insurance proceeds on our fire related claims, the possible sale of certain equipment and assets at TRIC and the sale of equity or debt securities.
 However, there can be no assurance that we will be able to collect insurance proceeds or acquire proceeds from the sale of TRIC in amounts sufficient to fund the capital requirements or, if we are successful, that we will not require additional capital.
-If needed, we may seek funding through the sale of equity or debt securities.
 Funding that includes the sale of our equity may be dilutive.
 If such financing is not available on satisfactory terms, we may be unable to further pursue our business plan and we may be unable to continue operations.
-Additionally, we were not in compliance with the minimum debt service coverage ratio covenant for loan from Veritex as of the fiscal quarter ends between March 31, 2017 and June 30, 2020.
-We received a waiver for the minimum debt service coverage ratio covenant for those periods.
+Additionally, we were not in compliance with the minimum debt service coverage ratio covenant for those periods.
 While we expect to continue to receive waivers from Veritex for non-compliance with such covenant, there is no guarantee that we will receive such waivers.
 If Veritex determines not to grant us a waiver for non-compliance in the future, we would be in default of the loan and Veritex would be able to accelerate the payment of all amounts under the loan.